shantamcbain/comserv2/Comserv/root/Documentation/documentation_system.md

 4. **Module Documentation**
    - Documentation for specific system modules
    - Visibility depends on module access permissions
+   - Located in the main Documentation directory or module-specific directories

+5. **Controller Documentation**
+   - Documentation for system controllers
+   - Located in the `Documentation/controllers` directory
+   - Primarily for developers and administrators

+6. **Changelog Documentation**
+   - Documentation of system changes and updates
-   - Located in the `Documentation/modules` directory
+   - Located in the `Documentation/changelog` directory
+   - Helps track system evolution and recent updates

 ## Visibility Rules